NBA high school draftees: 1995–2005

 In 1995, Kevin Garnett, USA Todays high school basketball player of the year, announced his intentions to forgo college, and declared himself eligible for the 1995 NBA draft.
 The move was highly controversial; the conventional wisdom at the time was that high-schoolers were neither emotionally nor physically mature enough for the rigors of the NBA game.
 On draft day, Garnett was selected with the #5 pick in the first round by the Minnesota Timberwolves.
-Garnett led the Timberwolves to eight consecutive playoff berths and was a multiple All-Star during his time with the team.
+Garnett led the Timberwolves to eight consecutive playoff berths and made 10 All-Star teams in his 12 years with the team.
 In 2004, the Wolves advanced to the Western Conference Finals before losing to the Lakers; Garnett was named Most Valuable Player that year.
 After a trade in the 2007 offseason to the Boston Celtics, he was a core player in the Celtics' first NBA title in over 20 years.

 In 1996, two notable players made the jump from high school to the NBA.
 The first was Kobe Bryant, selected by the Charlotte Hornets with the 13th pick of the NBA draft, but traded almost immediately to the Los Angeles Lakers.
-The second was Jermaine O'Neal, selected by the Trail Blazers with the 17th pick.
+The second was Jermaine O'Neal, selected by the Portland Trail Blazers with the 17th pick.
 O'Neal was traded in 2000 to the Indiana Pacers (and later to the Miami Heat).
 In 1997, another All-Star caliber player, Tracy McGrady, was selected by the Toronto Raptors.
 In 1998, three high-schoolers were drafted with Al Harrington and Rashard Lewis experiencing the most success.
-Darius Miles became the highest high school player selected with the third pick in the 2000 NBA Draft, until the following year.
+Darius Miles became the highest high school player selected with the third pick in the 2000 NBA draft, until the following year when Kwame Brown was selected first overall.
+Further into the 2000s, draftees out of high school who would see success in the NBA included Tyson Chandler in 2001, Amar'e Stoudemire in 2002, LeBron James and Kendrick Perkins in 2003, Dwight Howard and Shaun Livingston in 2004, and Andrew Bynum in 2005.